OpenPoiesis/poietic-core/Sources/PoieticCore/Documentation.docc/Documentation.md

 - Assure sustainability, evolvability and repairability of the design data.

-The core class of the model is the ``Design`` which contains and manages all the design objects – ``DesignObject`` – and their changes in form of design frames ``DesignFrame``.
+The core class of the model is the ``Design`` which contains and manages all the design objects – ``ObjectSnapshot`` – and their changes in form of design frames ``DesignFrame``.

 Designs are typically a part of a problem domain, or follow a methodology.
 The